UBC-MDS/programming-in-python-for-data-science/docs/syllabus-learning-outcomes.md

 - Access values from a NumPy ndarray by indexing and slicing.
 - Compare and contrast np.ndarray, pd.Series and pd.DataFrame objects in Python.
 - Convert between a NumPy ndarray, Pandas Series, & Pandas Dataframe.

+### Module 7: Handling other advanced(?) data formats and missing & erroneous values

+#### Topics

+- Working with DateTime format
+- Working with strings in dataframes?
+- Identifying and handling missing/erroneous values
+- Pandas profiling

+#### Learning Outcomes

+By the end of the module, students are expected to:

+- Manipulate non-standard date/time formats into standard Pandas datetime using `pd.to_datetime()`.
+- Find, replace and extract text from a dataframe using methods such as `df.replace()` with regular expressions.
+- Identify missing and erroneous values in a dataframe and manage them by removing (using `df.dropna()`) or replacing (`df.fillna()`).
+- extract information from the Pandas profiling package.

 ### Module 8: Vogue Code the Style Guide (Readable code and libraries)